jpmorganchase/anu/docs/guide/deeper_topics/transitions.md

 ## Transition Options

-We can pass an options object to our transition(options:{}) method.
-There are several options we can set to customize our transitions refer to the table for defaults:
+To customize our transition, we can pass an options object to our transition() method.
+The following table shows the options you can set and their defaults.

 | Variable & Type                  | Description                                                                                   | Default Value |
 |----------------------------------|-----------------------------------------------------------------------------------------------|---------------|